 About Ankh Wines

 We produce only red wines from traditional Bordeaux varietals, primarily cabernet sauvignon and merlot.
 Anything more would dilute our attention.

 Wine shouldn’t need to be overpowering to be delicious.
 But it takes great patience to deliver wine that is nuanced and balanced.
-To achieve this, we age our wines in French oak for up to 24 months, and then hold them another two years in bottle before releasing them for sale.
+To achieve this, we age our wines in French oak for up to 24 months, and then hold them another two years after bottling before releasing them for sale.

 We think that quantity is the nemesis of quality, and that by keeping our production extremely limited, we can focus on the little things that make great wines great.
 Every year, we produce fewer than 250 cases across all of our offerings.